theRussetPotato/weights_editor/README.md

 - Displays weights in different color themes
 - Weight utilities to prune, smooth, mirror, and copy/paste vertex weights
 - Weights can be exported to a file
 - Weights can be imported via point order, or by world space positions of the mesh's vertices.
+Weights can also import onto selected vertices, so you can maintain existing skin weights outside of the selection.
 - Button to flood full weights to the vertex's closest influence for quick blocking
 - All operations support undo/redo
 - Temporary hotkeys that can be re-assigned